andrefmonteiro/organizify/README.md

 3. Incremental Sync: Only processes new liked songs to avoid reprocessing your entire library
 4. Track Validation: Filters invalid tracks and handles edge cases

-Stack: Nuxt.js, Tailwind CSS, Supabase, Spotify Web API
+**Stack:** Nuxt.js, Tailwind CSS, Supabase, Spotify Web API

 Access
 Due to Spotify's API restrictions, Organizify is invite-only and limited to 25 users.
-Read about it and request access at organizify.app/announcement.
+Read about it and request access on the [announcement page.](organizify.app/announcement.)